mathesar-foundation/mathesar-wiki/team/worklogs/kriti.md

 	- Responded to email discussions thread with decision
 	- Responded to Postgres compatibility project discussion with some ideas
 	- Followed up on the "criteria for closing user opened tickets" thread
+	- Responded to "should we install things on the Postgres DBs" thread with some thoughts
+	- Responded to Pavish's feedback discussion with some thoughts.
+	- Reviewed installation project and sent email.
+	- Reviewed niche research project and sent email.
 - **Comms**
 	- Triaged email & GitHub
 	- Handled Matrix comms